 Read more about Red Bull

-Splunk are a fast-growing data business who’s head office is in San Francisco, but given the care and attention they’ve paid to their quintessentially- English office space, you’d be forgiven for thinking this is their HQ.
+Splunk are a fast-growing data business with head offices in San Francisco, but given the care and attention they’ve paid to their quintessentially- English office space, you’d be forgiven for thinking this is their HQ.

 Rather than opt for the space age, clean, white, crisp design you might expect from an American data company, Splunk London have embraced their Paddington location to create a unique, welcoming and cosy space.
 Designers Morgan Lovell commented: